-This MUST be one of the following values, a value registered in the IANA JSCalendar Enum Registry, or a vendor-specific value.
+This MUST be one of the following values, another value registered in the IANA JSCalendar Enum Values registry, or a vendor-specific value (see Section 3.3).
 Any value the client or server doesn't understand should be treated the same as if this property is omitted.

-- "individual": a single person - "group": a collection of people invited as a whole - "location": a physical location that needs to be scheduled, e.g., a conference room - "resource": a non-human resource other than a location, such as a projector - o roles: "String[Boolean]" (mandatory)
+- \ "individual": a single person - \ "group": a collection of people invited as a whole - \ "location": a physical location that needs to be scheduled, e.g., a conference room - \ "resource": a non-human resource other than a location, such as a projector - o roles: "String[Boolean]" (mandatory)